 Regular services will consist of singing 4 or 5 songs (we sing a mixture of contemporary modern worship songs and traditional hymns lead either by our small worship band or backing tracks), a Bible reading or 2, some prayers and a sermon usually lasting no longer than 30 minutes.

 The service will be directed from the front, either by our Pastor or a visiting speaker, so you will know what to do.
 However please do not feel obliged to sing if you are not comfortable doing so and no-one in the congregation is forced or expected to pray or read the Bible out loud, these will be led from the front.

 Where do I sit?

 The simple answer is anywhere!
 There is no reserved seating and if you use a hearing aid we have a loop system in place through the PA system which works best if you sit somewhere in the middle.

 Is there anything for children?

 Children are very welcome at our services, please do not worry if they’re restless.
-In morning services, children stay in for the beginning of the service, where there is normally a small talk for them and then after 15/20 minutes (after the second song) they go out to Sunday Club (where they have activities and Bible stories and are split into 3 age groups) and there is also a creche available.
+In morning services, children stay in for the beginning of the service, where there is normally a small talk for them and then after 15/20 minutes (after one of the songs as indicated during the service) they can go out to Sunday Club (where they have activities and Bible stories and are split into 3 age groups) and there is also a creche available.
 Please speak to someone before the service if you’d like your child to go out to Sunday Club, or the creche, they are more then welcome but it is not an issue if you or they would rather they stayed in the service.
 There are no activities arranged for children during the evening service but they are more than welcome to join us in the service.